-Taking on the nature of their father, false prophets arrogantly claim to be enlightened ministers of the Gospel … someone who has tapped into the spiritual resources of the heavenly realm … but no matter how hard they try, they can never seem to come up with an authentic prophecy.
+Taking on the nature of their father, the false prophets will arrogantly claim to be enlightened ministers of the Gospel.
+They want you to think that they are people who have tapped into the spiritual resources of the heavenly realm, but no matter how hard they try, authentic prophecy always seems elude them.

 All critical thinking has been tossed out the door.